MasahiroWard/MVPgamedev/Game/README.txt

 Start the game.
 It automatically starts on the tutorial stage.
 Press i on the keyboard to go to the first real stage, the Ice Stage.

 To play, use the arrow keys to move and collect fruit.
-Press qwerty to change colors.
+Press qweasd to change colors.

 Avoid enemies or kill enemies of the same color and get to the top of the stage.